From a 200-row spreadsheet to a SaaS platform driving $10M ARR

 Goal: Provide concise, easily digestible explanations of forecast drivers with clear summaries & visualizations

-Solution: Providing a standardized label that summarizes the core reasons for the forecast with a easy-to-understand data visualizations across the product with the AI explaination
+Solution: Providing a standardized reasoning label that summarizes the core reasons for the forecast with a easy-to-understand data visualizations across the product with the AI explaination.

 Designing the Ticker Page

-To address analysts’ key pain points, I led the design of the Ticker Page — a centralized view of an index and its underlying trades.
-This page was crafted to fulfill three core user needs uncovered during research:
+To address users biggest pain points, I led the design of the Ticker Page — a centralized view of a company

 1. Searchability